MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 Note: `png` files have been chosen in the above example to exemplify a website which may allow uploading of users' images.
 Since the Javascript code sets the response to an `innerHTML`, any textual comments stored in the PNG's EXIF data will be attached to the page (including HTML or Javascript).

-In example 1, the `articleName` is simply appended to the URL, resulting in `fetch()` navigating to the canonicalized URL.
+In Example 1, the `articleName` is simply appended to the URL, resulting in `fetch()` navigating to the canonicalized URL.

 For the above code, a common (albeit incorrect) coding pattern that has been observed is to check whether `window.location.search` contains the `/` character.
-However, as can be seen in example 2, `URLSearchParams()` parses and decodes parameters, leading to `$articleName` being the same as in example 2:
+However, as can be seen in Example 2, `URLSearchParams()` parses and decodes parameters, leading to `$articleName` being the same as in Example 1:

 ```js
 new URLSearchParams("?articleName=../../").get("articleName") === new URLSearchParams("?articleName=..%2F..%2F").get("articleName")